thetestgame/docker-games/servers/left-4-dead/README.md

 > This is **NOT** an official Valve docker container.

-Dedicated Linux server example running Left 4 Dead using Docker.
+Dedicated Left 4 Dead server using Docker.

 ## Version Tags